StudioLE/node-colour-challenge/README.md

 Each operation is accessed through `./lib/cli.js` which acts as the command line interface.
 They can also be accessed through `./bin/cli` which NPM adds to the users path as `colour-challenge` when installed.

-To log the data hourly `colour-challenge add` should be defined as a cron job and the server can either be spun up when required or could be kept running constantly using a package such as [forever](https://github.com/foreverjs/forever).
+To log the data hourly `colour-challenge add` should be defined as a cron job.

-There is an additional autocommit feature which will automatically commit `./data/log.json` to the GitHub repository after a new colour is added.
-This is only triggered if the config variable `auto_commit` is `true`.

 ### Installation